VA Caregiver Support Program

-This website provides an educational series through 20 online modules designed to aid caregivers who are helping a loved one suffering from dementia.
-Follow Harold and Margaret as they face common issues surrounding dementia in-home care, including home safety, legal matters, dealing with problem behaviors and learning relaxation techniques.
-Watch the trailer for this series, then view the following 20 modules which are broken into specific topics.
+This website provides an educational series through online modules designed to aid caregivers who are helping a loved one suffering from dementia.
+View the following 20 modules which are broken into specific topics.
 Learn more about how to communicate with the doctor, the stages of dementia, caregiver support groups and much more.

 “Managing Dementia Behaviors: ABC’s for Caregivers”